OUR

 STORY

-Varvaglione Wines has been operating in the wine sector since 1921, for four generations, and is one of the emerging players in the Apulian wine scene.
+The Varvaglione winery has been operating in the wine sector since 1921, for four generations, and is one of the historic players in the Apulian wine scene, where tradition now meets innovation.

 Cosimo Varvaglione founded the winery in Pulsano.
-The first bottles of wine were destined for the Taranto Navy.
+Among its first clients was the Italian Navy in Taranto.

 In this historic company located in Leporano, in the province of Taranto, within the territory known as Salento, experience and tradition have over time found full synergy through the use of the most advanced winemaking technology and a great focus on market needs.